0xpix/Hei-DataHub/docs/99-changelog.md

 ---

+### 🧱 [0.61.0-beta] — "Renovation"

+**Theme:** Documentation & Infrastructure Overhaul

+#### Proposed Features

+- **📚 Complete Documentation Rebuild**
+    - Reorganized structure for clarity and navigation
+    - New sidebar and search system
+    - Improved typography and layout consistency
+    - Versioned docs directories (v0.55.x, v0.60.x, etc.)

+- **🎨 Theme & Branding**
+    - Updated MkDocs Material theme palette
+    - Consistent heading hierarchy and spacing
+    - Custom “Hei-DataHub” logo in header

+- **⚙️ Developer Experience**
+    - Auto-generated changelog and version banners
+    - Docstring extraction integrated with mkdocstrings
+    - New contribution guide and internal reference pages

+- **🧰 Tooling & CI**
+    - GitHub Action to rebuild docs on every tagged release
+    - Spell-check and link validation on PRs
+    - Preview deployment to GitHub Pages (staging branch)

+**!!Note: Before The release (1.0.0) I may add more beta versions depends on what features I want to implement, maybe a last beta version called "Cleaning" to remove unwanted features**
+---

 ### [1.0.0-stable] - "Cornerstone"

 **Theme:** Stability & Maturity

-!!NOTE: This stable version may not include exactly all of these features, and I will be removing features from other versions (Beta versions), but it will be a stable and a complete version.
+**!!NOTE: This stable version may not include exactly all of these features, and I will be removing features from other versions (Beta versions), but it will be a stable and a complete version.**

 #### Proposed Features